tevador/RandomX/doc/isa.md

 The `mod.cond` flag is used only by the `COND` instruction to select a condition to be tested.

 ### imm32
 A 32-bit immediate value that can be used as the source operand.
-The immediate value is sign-extended to 64 bits in most cases.
+The immediate value is sign-extended to 64 bits unless specified otherwise.